All Bromeliad Pineapple care list has one crucial thing in common; patience.

 But, the plant may need a new pot during the vegetative stage or after propagation as Pineapple plants can grow on average between 3 and 6 feet.

-Growing Bromeliad Pineapples in a container is ideal for growing indoors because you can control the water intake, temperature, and lighting at all times.
+Growing Bromeliad Pineapples in a container is ideal for growing indoors because you can always control the water intake, temperature, and lighting.

 However, a 7-gallon plastic container with bottom drainage holes is also suitable for repotting during growth stages.